SanjeevJatwar/digital-arrest/README.md

    ```

 ## Disclaimer
 This software is designed as a support tool to help users recognize potential scams.
 It should not be the sole basis for making financial or legal decisions.
-Always verify identities through official government channels.